Jiayu Pass: Significance

 known to men of a former generation as Kweimenkwan (Gate of the Demons)....The most important door was on the farther side of the fortress, and it might be called Traveller's Gate, though some spoke of it as the Gate of Sighs.
 It was a deep archway tunnelled in the thickness of the wall....
 Every traveller toward the north-west passed through this gate, and it opened out on that great and always mysterious waste called the Desert of Gobi.
 The long archway was covered with writings...the work of men of scholarship, who had fallen on an hour of deep distress.
 Who were then the writers of this Anthology of Grief?
 Some were heavy-hearted exiles, others were disgraced officials, and some were criminals no longer tolerated within China's borders.
 Torn from all they loved on earth and banished with dishonoured name to the dreary regions outside.

-Amongst those once banished in disgrace was the famous Chinese Opium War Viceroy of Liangguang, Commissioner Lin Zexu, who died in Ürümqi where a statue in his honor can today be found in a local park.
+Amongst those once banished in disgrace was the famous Chinese Opium War Viceroy of Liangguang, Commissioner Lin Zexu.
+A statue in his honor can today be found in a local park in Ürümqi.

 More famous in Jiayuguan are the thousands of tombs from the Wei and Western Jin dynasty (266–420) discovered east of the city in recent years.
 The 700 excavated tombs are famous in China, and replicas or photographs of them can be seen in nearly every major Chinese museum.
 The bricks deserve their fame; they are both fascinating and charming, depicting such domestic scenes as preparing for a feast, roasting meat, picking mulberries, feeding chickens, and herding horses.
 Of the 18 tombs that have been excavated, only one is currently open to tourists.
 Many frescos have also been found around Jiayuguan but most are not open to visitors.